danmofo/website/README.md

 - Add webpack for front-end build (see `spring-boot-webpack` for integration notes)
 - Externalise all secrets / credentials
 - Finish other todos littered throughout the source code
+- Add common code to a git repo